slact/webylene-lua/README.txt

 3. Getting Started

-  for development, invoke the bootstrap with something like ./bootstrap.lua --path /home/username/my_webylene_project \
+  For easy development, you can start this Webylene project as a standalone HTTP server. ./bootstrap.lua --server=localhost:8080
-    --protocol fcgi --reload --env dev for details, see ./bootstrap.lua --help
+  For details, see ./bootstrap.lua --help

   edit config/app.yaml - set database stuff and env stuff write scripts that handle requests to specific urls in scripts/